rsennrich/ParZu/README.md

     SWI-Prolog 5.6 (or YAP 6.2 - check the top of the script `parzu` to switch between the two) Python 2.6 (also tested on Python 3.1)
     Perl 5.10

-It may work in different environments, but there is no guarantee.
-Any contributions to improve cross-plattform compatibility are welcome.

 Additionally, the parser requires the following software and licenses: